B.A., University of Wyoming (1987)

 Heidegger’s Analytic: Interpretation, Discourse, and Authenticity in “Being and Time.”
 Cambridge: Cambridge University Press, 2003.

 “Conceptualism and the Scholastic Fallacy.”
-The Myth of the Mental?
+Mind, Reason and Being-in-the-World: The McDowell-Dreyfus Debate.
 J. Schear, ed.
-London and New York: Routledge, forthcoming.
+London and New York: Routledge, 2013.

 “Merleau-Ponty on Body, Flesh, and Visibility.”
 The Cambridge Companion to Existentialism.
-Cambridge: Cambridge University Press, forthcoming.
+S. Crowell, ed.
+Cambridge: Cambridge University Press, 2012.

 “Heidegger’s Anti-Neo-Kantianism.”
 Philosophical Forum, Vol. 41, Nos.
 1 & 2 (Spring/Summer 2010) : 131–42.